-The review of the literature finds HR practices are the most important and valuable means that influence employee's retention in any organization.
+The review of the literature finds that HR practices are the most important and valuable means that influences employee's retention in any organization.
 Some of the specific findings in this regard are:

 In the area of organization fit (employee personal value match), organization culture play important role in employee retention.
-Family support and flex time culture is consider significant factor in employee retention.
+Family support and flex time culture is considered significant factor in employee's retention.